jonathan-fielding/zodified-config/README.md

   interface ValidatedConfig extends Config {}
 }

-const configResult = config.validate(configSchema);
-if (configResult instanceof Error) {
+try {
+  zodifiedConfig.validate(invalidSchema);
+} catch (error: unknown) {
-  // if you enter here, it means the config is invalid }
+  // if you enter here, it means the config is invalid or something else went wrong
+  // check the error.message
+}
 ```